-Safety Equipment

-Personal Protective Equipment As per WHS guidelines

-Fire Extinguishers Located at the fuel tank.
+Safety Equipment Personal Protective Equipment As per WHS guidelines Fire Extinguishers Located at the fuel tank/workshop and Office Spill Kit Located at the fuel tank

-Spill Kit

 Communications

 Communicating with neighbors and the local community is an important element in managing the response to any incident.
 NRC will consider the type of pollution incident that has occurred or is likely to occur and determine the best practice in communicating the event.
 Early warnings and regular updates to the residents within 500m of the site will be undertaken in the management of any pollution incident.